Checking Oil - Motorbikes

 Image: www.motociclismo.es

 Like any other vehicle, your motorcycle requires a basic level of maintenance to keep it performing at its best and ensure your safety.
-One of the most important aspects is the motorbike engine oil, depending on the type of bike and how it is used, it must be frequently replaced. but what type of oil do you need? and should you check the oil when the engine is hot or cold?
+One of the most important aspects is the motorbike engine oil.
+Depending on the type of bike and how it is used, it must be frequently replaced.
+But what type of oil do you need?
+And should you check the oil when the engine is hot or cold?

-With various engine types and oils, many owners are faced with a confusing array of informaton and products and don't know where to start.
+With various engine types and oils, many owners are faced with a confusing array of information and products and don't know where to start.
 So here at OneHowTo we have put together a quick and easy guide to explain step-by-step how to check the oil level on a 4-stroke motorcycle engine.

 You may also be interested in: How To Change Motorcycle Engine Oil